Evidence.com Privacy Level Statement

 Amazon Web Services

-CSP ensures that all Customer Content in Evidence.com remains within the selected region, including any backup data, replication sites, and disaster recovery sites.
+CSP ensures that all Customer Content in Evidence.com remains within the selected economic area, including any backup data, replication sites, and disaster recovery sites.
 Customer selected regions can be determined through review of an agency's Evidence.com URL.
-Agency URLs conform to the agency.regioncode.evidence.com scheme with the exception of US customers where the scheme excludes the region code and is agency.evidence.com.
+Agency URLs conform to the <youragency>.<regioncode>.evidence.com scheme with the exception of US customers where the scheme may exclude the region code and is <youragency>.evidence.com.
+US Federal customers conform to the scheme <youragency>.us.evidence.com

 Account Data and Support Data